 Keith Instone (IT support) is a user experience consultant.

-Amy LaGesse is the Regional Coordinator for the Lucas County Human Trafficking Coalition.
+Also, Amy LaGesse is a guest of the Executive Committee based on her role as the Regional Grant Coordinator for the Lucas County Human Trafficking Coalition.